-You may either vote "For" the nominees to the Board of Directors in Proposal No. 1 or you may "Withhold" your vote for the nominees.
+You may either vote "For" the nominees to the Board of Directors in Proposal No. 1 or you may "Withhold" your vote for any nominee you specify.
 For Proposals No. 2 and No. 3 you may vote "For" or "Against" or abstain from voting.
+For Proposal No. 4, you may vote for any one of the following: "One Year," "Two Years," or "Three Years," or you may abstain from voting on that matter.